Structured. Adaptable. Effective.

 🔍 Strategic Areas of Application and Use Cases:

-• Developing a robust data architecture for the collection, storage, and processing of the necessary training data
+Developing a solid data architecture for the collection, storage, and processing of the necessary training data

 🛡 ️ Governance and Risk Management for AI: